K999, for last chance dogs!

 3) We will make an appointment for a consultation at your home (lead time may vary but serious aggression cases where there is a high risk of injury will be prioritised where possible).

-4) The behavioural consultation will take place at your home (or at another suitable venue) which typically lasts around 2 to 3 hours.
+4) The behavioural consultation will take place at your home (or at another suitable venue) which typically lasts around 3 hours.
 During this your dog’s behaviour will be explained, why the behaviour is occurring and how it can be addressed.
 Canine communication will also be taught before the practical aspect of the consultation will take place.
 Here we will go through all of the necessary techniques and routines required to progress your dog through it’s issues.
 Canine nutrition and diet will also be discussed and explained.
 Payment is required at the end of this session.

 6) Follow up sessions are available on request although hopefully only the one session is required.
 Such sessions are charged separately from the initial consultation.